coufal/laravel-http-cronjob/README.md

 - `HTTP_CRONJOB_TOKEN` is used for authenticating the HTTP requests to the scheduled tasks route.
 - `HTTP_CRONJOB_ENDPOINT` allows you to define a custom route for triggering scheduled tasks.
 If not set, the default route `/scheduler/cronjob` is used.

-This flexibility ensures that you can secure and customize the HTTP cronjob endpoint according to your project's needs.

 ## Usage